Chicago man convicted of shooting Iowa deputy during robbery

 CEDAR RAPIDS, Iowa (AP) — A Chicago man was convicted Tuesday of shooting and seriously wounding an Iowa sheriff's deputy during a robbery at a convenience store in 2021.

-Stanley Donahue, 38, was convicted of several charges, including attempted murder, stemming from the shooting in Coggon, a town about 20 miles (32 kilometers) northeast of Cedar Rapids.
+Stanley Donahue, 38, was convicted of several charges, including attempted murder, stemming from the shooting in Coggon, about 20 miles northeast of Cedar Rapids.

 Prosecutors said Donahue robbed two employees at a Casey's store and confined them in a cooler before shooting Linn County deputy Will Halverson seven times on June 20, 2021.